 If the county or municipality obtains the property by means of a gift, devise, or through condemnation, the LLBL does not authorize the government to demand the construction or repair of any capital improvement as a condition of acquisition.
-When the property is acquired by way of purchase, lease, exchange, or installment purchase agreement, however, the governing body may require the construction or repair of any capital improvement as a condition of acquisition.
-9
+When the property is acquired by way of purchase, lease, exchange, or installment purchase agreement, however, the governing body may require the construction or repair of a capital improvement as a condition of acquisition.
+11

 Although N.J.S.
-40A:12-5 et seq. authorizes governmental entities to acquire property, the statute is silent regarding whether the construction or repair conditions in these transactions are subject to the public bidding requirements of the LPCL.
-To determine whether the public bidding requirements must be adhered to, it is appropriate to examine the statute in conjunction with the LPCL.
+40A:12-5 et seq. authorizes governmental entities to acquire property, the statute is silent regarding whether the construction or repair conditions in these transactions are subject to the public bidding requirements of the LPCL or the Prevailing Wage Act.
+To determine whether the public bidding requirements must be adhered to, Staff examined the statute in conjunction with the LPCL12 and the Prevailing Wage Act.13